-One important factor to consider is that most funeral plans only cover the cost of funeral director services but not the total cost of third-party services.
+One important factor to consider is that most funeral plans cover the cost of funeral director services but not the total cost of third-party services.

-Some plans provide a contribution to third-party costs but when you consider the average cost of a burial plot is currently £1,200, this contribution is unlikely to stretch far.
+Some plans provide a contribution to third-party costs but this can’t guarantee to cover the total cost when the time comes.
 This would leave your loved ones to cover the remainder of the bill.

 Therefore, having in place both life insurance and a funeral plan will cover the funeral director costs, whilst locking in today's prices and provide a lump sum large enough to cover all required third-party fees.